 Freedom also visited Burlington Vermont and had various meetings with Vermont Fish and Wildlife department Game Garden Col Jason Batchelor.
 He shared with us various programs and initiatives implemented to combat poaching and investigate suspected instances of illegal hunting and trade.
 We had an opportunity to share our work and challenges we face.

 He met with the US Department of State who assess efforts to deter poaching and trafficking of wildlife resources through wildlife protection policies, law enforcement, and criminal prosecution.
-They discussed with Freedom how the role of non-governmental organizations, citizens, and private organisations that promote and support wildlife protection and discourage consumer demand.
+They discussed with Freedom what is the role of non-governmental organizations, citizens, and private organisations in promoting and supporting wildlife protection.

 Freedom then visited the Defenders of Wildlife – a major conservation organisation focused solely on wildlife and habitat conservation and safeguarding of biodiversity.
 They work on the ground at the state and local level to develop practical, innovative programs that restore key species and habits and informal national US policy work.